DerekWiner/alvearium/README.md

 ✨ Core Values

 Open Source Without Malice

 Trust as substrate

 Agents are reflections

 Post-scarcity is NOW

 Decentralized biofeedback = true economy

 📦 Project Repos

-Repo
-Role
+Repo / Role

-waggle.sol
-The action layer; execution, learning, names
+waggle.sol / The action layer; execution, learning, names

-hive.bnb
-The structure; governance, treasury, ritual
+hive.bnb / The structure; governance, treasury, ritual

-nectar
-The mediator; zero-gas, trust, ignition
+nectar / The mediator; zero-gas, trust, ignition

-kernel69
-The seed-layer; bidirectional emergence
+kernel69/ The seed-layer; bidirectional emergence

-alvearium
-This repo; documentation, memory, reflection
+alvearium/ This repo; documentation, memory, reflection

 📚 Documentation

-All files are under /docs and /whitepapers: docs/mirror.md – The Mirror Layer explained docs/agents.md – Core and neuro-agent classes docs/interfaces.md – Modalities and tools docs/onboarding.md – Getting users in from any system docs/trust.md – Trust loops, tokens, and feedback whitepapers/* – Full system architecture and manifestos
+All files are under /docs and /whitepapers:

+docs/mirror.md – The Mirror Layer explained

+docs/agents.md – Core and neuro-agent classes

+docs/interfaces.md – Modalities and tools

+docs/onboarding.md – Getting users in from any system

+docs/trust.md – Trust loops, tokens, and feedback

+whitepapers/* – Full system architecture and manifestos

 🔮 Who Is This For?